-NEC Terrain hitting AT&T on June 21 for $99.99, packs physical keyboard and rugged bodyAlex Wagner - Deputy Managing Editor, News Desk
+NEC Terrain hitting AT&T on June 21 for $99.99, packs physical keyboard and rugged bodyAlex Wagner - Editorial Director of News and Content

 June 21 might have to be declared "Physical QWERTY Smartphone Day" for AT&T customers, as the big blue carrier has announced that a new keyboard-packin' Android phone will be launching alongside the BlackBerry Q10 on that date.
 AT&T just revealed that the NEC Terrain will be hitting its AT&T Business Solutions channels and its website on June 21, with pricing set at $99.99 with a two-year commitment.